OYMiss/ProxyFace/README.md

 ### Note

 1. Only `trojan` and `shadowsocks(plain)` is supported
-2. Default socks and http port is `8899`
+2. Default socks port is `8889` and http port is `8888`, and system proxy will be set when the app is launched.
-3. System proxy is not supported
-4. Config will not apply until you tap `save and restart` button in setting tab.
+3. Config(except the Picker of endpoint) will not apply until you tap `save and restart` button in setting tab.